SEMICeu/Core-Public-Event-Vocabulary/README.md

 This specification is under development by the Working Group of the Core Public Event Vocabulary following an open and collaborative process (https://joinup.ec.europa.eu/document/process-and-methodology-developing-core-vocabularies).

-Copyright © 2022 European Union.
-All material in this repository is published under the license [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/), unless explicitly otherwise mentioned.
+Copyright © 2023 European Union.
+All material in this repository is published under the licence CC-BY 4.0, unless explicitly otherwise mentioned.
+Any problems encountered, or suggestions for new functionalities can be submitted as issues on the ADMS repository on GitHub.